ChinatsuHS/Glance_Temp/README.md

    * \--noconsole: Prevents a console window from appearing when the application runs (recommended for a background tool).

 The executable will be generated in the dist/ folder.

-## **📄 License**

-This project is licensed under the MIT License \- see the [LICENSE](http://docs.google.com/LICENSE) file for details.

-MIT License

-Copyright (c) \[2025\] \[ChinatsuHS\]

-Permission is hereby granted, free of charge, to any person obtaining a copy
-of this software and associated documentation files (the "Software"), to deal
-in the Software without restriction, including without limitation the rights
-to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
-copies of the Software, and to permit persons to whom the Software is
-furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all
-copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
-IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,
-FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE
-AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER
-LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,
-OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE
-SOFTWARE.

-## **🙏 Acknowledgements**

 * [PyQt5](https://www.riverbankcomputing.com/software/pyqt/intro)
 * [psutil](https://psutil.readthedocs.io/en/latest/)